 - Use the IBM SPSS Modeler Administration Console, which is available free of charge to current IBM SPSS Modeler customers.
-See the topic "IBM SPSS Modeler Server Administration" for more information. - Use the options.cfg text file, located in the [server install path]/config directory.
-See the topic "Using the options.cfg file" on page 42 for more information.
+See the topic "IBM SPSS Modeler Server Administration" on page 31 for more information. - Use the options.cfg text file, located in the [server install path]/config directory.
+See the topic "Using the options.cfg file" on page 39 for more information.